 In 69 AD.
 Emperor Vespasian is the last of four emperors to succeed one another in one year, after the death of Nero.
 He did everything to rebuild Rome and make his reign appear peaceful.
-But war is still raging in Judea, the Batavians rebel and assassination attempts are numerous, albeit secret.
+But war is still raging in Judea, while rebellions and assassination attempts are numerous.

 Ce qu’ils en pensent